creativescala/doodle/docs/src/main/mdoc/concepts/principles.md

 ## Be Easy to Use

 Doodle is designed to be easy to use, while keeping to the principles above.
-In particular we value ease-of-use above performance, though we will certainly optimize code where.
+In particular we value ease-of-use above performance, though we will certainly optimize code where possible.

 [retained-mode]: https://en.wikipedia.org/wiki/Retained_mode
 [immediate-mode]: https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)